hamzaafzalv/British_Airways_KPI_Dashboard/README.md

-# British Airways KPI Dashboard 🌼📊
+# British Airways KPI Dashboard ✈️📊

-Welcome to the British Airways KPI Dashboard repository! 🌸 This repository contains a dashboard created using PowerBI to visualize the KPIs of British Airways from 2010-2014.
+Welcome to the British Airways KPI Dashboard repository! 🧑🏻‍✈️This repository contains a dashboard created using PowerBI to visualize the KPIs of British Airways from 2010-2014.

 🛠️ **Tools Used**: PowerBI, Microsoft Excel

 ## Overview 📋

-- **Data 📄:** Data collected from 2010-2014, file namely 2010,2012 and 2014 are the data source.
+- **Data Source 📄:** Data collected from 2010-2014, file namely 2010,2012 and 2014 are the data source.
 - **Dashboard 📊:** Dashboard (`dashboard.pbix`) with detailed visualizations.
-- **Inventory Prediction 💵:** Excel file (`data.xlsx`) contains the collected data.
+- **Extracted Data 🗂️** Excel file (`data.xlsx`) contains the collected data.

 ---